CaixaPay Trading Up 3,826.1% Over Last Week (CXP)

 According to CryptoCompare, “The mission of CaixaPay is to create a cryptocurrency built on DAG (Blockchain 3.0) with instant transaction speeds and almost zero transaction fees.
 A cryptocurrency that people can use for their everyday transactions & even microtransactions to anyone, anywhere in the world.
 A real-world use coin that is scalable, secure & decentralized.
 CaixaPay aims to make CXP a future standard in accepted payments.”

-It is usually not presently possible to buy alternative cryptocurrencies such as CaixaPay directly using US dollars.
-Investors seeking to acquire CaixaPay should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy CaixaPay using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as CaixaPay directly using US dollars.
+Investors seeking to acquire CaixaPay should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy CaixaPay using one of the exchanges listed above.

 Receive News & Updates for CaixaPay Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CaixaPay and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.